dkioroglou/fresfolio/docs/omiplots.rst

 |br|

 * ``plot-type``: required field specifying type of plot.
-Currently supported scatter and line plots.
+Currently supported types are scatter and line plots.
 * ``x-axis``: required field for specifying column from the stored data that will be plotted on the x-axis.
 * ``y-axis``: required field for specifying column from the stored data that will be plotted on the y-axis.
-* ``groupby``: optional field for specifying categorical column for plottting x and y-axis data for each category.
+* ``groupby``: optional field for specifying categorical column.
+Each category will be plotted separately.
-* ``hover``: optional field for specifying one or more columns to display when hovering over the data points of the plot.
+* ``hover``: optional field for specifying one or more columns to display when hovering over the data points on the plot.

 When required fields are set, the user can render the plot: